-In the programme area the main continental (European) divide between the Elbe and Danube river system is located.
-While the Czech regions are drained to a large extent to the North Sea, the Austrian regions are drained to the south, to the Black Sea.
-This geographic situation has immediate influence upon the watercourses or water regimes and is important for analysing the risks regarding flood protection and water pollution.
-In the last 15 years the border region was - nearly annually - confronted with large and some smaller (regional or local) catastrophic floods.
+The main continental (European) divide between the Elbe and Danube river system is located in the programme area.
+While the Czech regions drained largely into the North Sea, the Austrian regions drain to the south into the Black Sea.
+This geographic situation has an immediate influence on the watercourses or water regimes and this important for analysing the risks regarding flood protection and water pollution.
+In the last 15 years, the border region has been - nearly annually - confronted with large and some smaller (regional or local) catastrophic floods.